 First of all, a fillet of wild Alaskan sockeye salmon has a deep red color.

-This red color comes from the antioxidant known as astaxanthin, which has a strong red pigment.
+This red color comes from an antioxidant known as astaxanthin, which has a strong red pigment.

-Wild salmon contains much more of this than farmed salmon due to its natural diet rich in sea vegetation.
+Wild salmon contains much more astaxanthin than farmed salmon due to its natural diet rich in sea vegetation.

 Taste